assetdirect/api-guides/LoanConnect/Affiliate/README.md

 # Guide for Partners and Affiliates

-This folder contains the guides for partners and affiliates.
+This folder contains the public guides for partners and affiliates.